 This will allow members of certain user listings to only view items in groups they have access to.
 Let’s say you have three departments at your company; IT Support, Accounts, and Operations or store outlets in three different countries.
 Each department or store outlet works independently, however, there is limited sharing of assets across the departments or store outlets.

-To start off, you need to create a User Listing under the Multi-Store Listings tab in More → Users.
+To start off, you need to create a User Listing from More –> Multi-store Listings –> Add Multi-store Listing.
 A Default User Listing already exists and contains all item groups.
 Employees associated with the Default User Listing can, therefore, see all items.

 Note: At present, there are no members in any user listing, therefore no staff user or admin can see any items.